 In early 1988, Thayer County ended its 38-year relationship with the LHHS.
-A Management Services Agreement was then entered into, with St. Elizabeth Community Health Center in Lincoln.
-That relationship continues to this day, and one in which the County and the TCHS Board of Directors is very pleased.
+A Management Services Agreement was then entered into, with St. Elizabeth Community Health Center (now know as CHI – Catholic Health Initiatives) in Lincoln.
+That relationship continues to this day and one in which the County and the TCHS Board of Directors are very pleased.

 The 90’s – Building for the Future

 In the mid-1990s, the Hospital Foundation began an aggressive fundraising campaign for an expansion and remodel of the facilities.
 Completed in 1999, the project built a new clinic onto the hospital building and modernized or expanded many of the facilities and spaces.